Google Directory Submission: Is It Still Effective for SEO in 2025?

 Digital PR and Brand Mentions

 Earning media coverage through digital PR initiatives generates high-authority backlinks and brand mentions.
 This includes strategies like newsjacking (providing expert commentary on industry developments), creating newsworthy content, and building relationships with journalists and industry publications.
-Even unlinked brand mentions provide SEO value as Google recognizes these associations.
+According to research from Pew Research Center’s journalism studies, even unlinked brand mentions provide SEO value as Google recognizes these associations.

 Local SEO Optimization